Using Pumble for teaching and learning

 As we can see, Pumble can be used for many purposes in today’s workplace.

-When it comes to education, the first association is teaching and learning.
+When it comes to education, the first association is teaching and learning in schools and universities.

-This type of community can be composed of bloggers, editors, friends who like to write, and writers/game designers.
+This type of community can be composed of bloggers, editors, friends who like to write, or writers/game designers.

-For a writing community, channels that you can create in Pumble include:
+For example, a writing community can create the following channels in Pumble:

 - #arts, or

-Your Pumble workspace can also be the key social resource for many writers who feel stuck while writing an article, blog, or book — being a part of an online writing community in the form of a Pumble workspace can really boost their creative juices.
+Pumble workspace can also be the key social resource for many writers who feel stuck while writing an article, blog, or book.
+Being a part of an online writing community in the form of a Pumble workspace can really boost their creative juices.

 Why should you join the Pumble writing community?

-If you’re considering joining a Pumble writing community, here are a few of the benefits:
+If you’re considering joining a Pumble writing community, here are the main benefits:

 - Networking – Pumble can be a great way to connect with like-minded professionals, exchange ideas, or get a new perspective on your writing.